retrocomputacion/retroterm/README.md

 To exit *Retroterm*, just press `RUN/STOP` (Commodore) or `CTRL-C` (MSX), it will remain in memory, and you can recall it with `SYS49152` (Commodore 64), or `SYS28672` (Commodore Plus/4).

 If you downloaded a program into memory from a BBS you can also `RUN` it (Commodore versions only).

+On MSX pressing `CTRL-U` will reset the computer, if a ROM file was downloaded to RAM the system will try to execute it.
+ROMs that expect mirroring are not supported.

 *Retroterm* beeps for every received character by default, you can toggle the sound by pressing `CBM + M` (Commodore) or `CTRL-M` (MSX).